ow/Stripe-Bulk-Delete/README.md

 ![](https://i.imgur.com/suW5bj5.png)

 **Warning**: Do not use this on a live server!
 It's intended to be used locally to make your life easier.
-This app requires no authentication and your API key is hardcoded. ¯\_(ツ)_/¯
+This app requires no authentication and that would be a very bad thing. ¯\_(ツ)_/¯

 ### What it does
 1. Bulk Stripe cancellations (with optional proration)